-Our directors and executive officers have duties to our company under applicable Maryland law, and our executive officers and our directors who are also disinterested directors of our board of directors or officers of iStar also have duties to iStar under applicable Maryland law.
+Our directors and officers have duties to our company under applicable Maryland law, and our officers and our directors who are also directors or officers of iStar also have duties to iStar under applicable Maryland law.
 Those duties may come in conflict from time to time.
 At the same time, we, as the general partner of our operating partnership, have fiduciary duties and obligations to our operating partnership and its other partners under Delaware law.
 Our operating partnership agreement provides that in the event of a conflict in the duties owed by us to our stockholders and the fiduciary duties owed by us, in our capacity as general partner of our operating partnership, to those limited partners, we will fulfill our fiduciary duties to those limited partners by acting in the best interests of our company.

-We adopted policies that are designed to reduce certain potential conflicts of interests.
-See "Policies with Respect to Certain Activities-Conflict of Interest Policies."
+We intend to adopt policies that are designed to reduce certain potential conflicts of interests.
+See "Policies with Respect to Certain Activities- Conflict of Interest Policies."